RESIDENTIAL & COMMERCIAL: Don't hesitate to call us for ANY plumbing service!

 However, if your home has never had its original heater replaced, it may be worth replacing the unit before the end of its typical lifespan to avoid a larger repair cost.

-If you decide that replacing your water heater is the better option for you, hire Hoffman Plumbing in Reno NV for expert service at affordable prices.
+If you decide that replacing your water heater is the better option for you, hire Hoffman Plumbing for expert service at affordable prices.
 Our technicians can recommend the best water heater for your needs and get you back on track after any kind of water heater failure with our professional plumbing water heater repair services in Reno.

 What are some tips for prolonging the life of a water heater?